 They value evidence.

-Students cite specific evidence when offering an oral or written interpretation of a text.
+Students cite specific evidence when offering an oral or written analysis or interpretation of a text.
 They use relevant evidence when supporting their own points in writing and speaking, making their reasoning clear to the reader or listener, and they constructively evaluate others’ use of evidence.

 They use technology and digital media strategically and capably.